 Fondu in a nicely colored pot (preferably red or orange) with the mountains behind is another excellent swiss cheese shot.
 I found the en croute didn’t work as well in the background – tight shots seemed to work best.

 I am ashamed to admit I didn’t try any raclette on this trip – sorry!
 But it is always best photographed being “shaved” or “pulled” off the wheel in my opinion!

-⇒ If you love the outdoors check out my posts on a day by day guide to the Everest Base Camp Trek, a day in Yosemite National Park, Climbing Ben Nevis in Scotland and climbing Mount Kosciuszko in Australia.
+⇒ If you love the outdoors check out my posts on a day by day guide to the Everest Base Camp Trek, October and one day in Yosemite National Park, Climbing Ben Nevis in Scotland and climbing Mount Kosciuszko in Australia.

 11. Lunch with a View

 There are loads of places to enjoy lunch with a view around Verbier!
 My favourite was the lovely Le Namaste restaurant.
 Talk about fondu with a view!
 This gorgeous wooden restaurant, of course, has a bit terrace.
 It was very busy when we visited for Saturday lunch.